magento/devdocs/guides/v2.1/payments-integrations/vault/configuration.md

 This section describes how to configure Vault payment adapter and create payment actions, like authorize and sale.

-At first, need to create virtual type Vault payment method, in the most cases it will extend default implementation of `VaultPaymentInterface`:
+At first, need to create virtual type for _Vault_ payment method, in the most cases it will extend default implementation of `VaultPaymentInterface`:

 {% highlight xml %}
 <virtualType name="BraintreeCreditCardVaultFacade" type="Magento\Vault\Model\Method\Vault">